 Also, the service can support residents who are self-isolating as a result of Covid-19 Contact Tracing process, and need help to access food supplies, medication prescriptions, and other support while you are self-isolating.

 The team that provide the support includes volunteers who are trained and vetted, and who understand self-isolation, social distancing and staying safe.

 Volunteers may come from a range of organisations such as community organisations, neighbourhood groups and mutual aid groups.
-There are some examples of volunteer support that you can access:
+Below are some examples of volunteer support that you can access:

 A large number of people have volunteered as NHS volunteers (called NHS responders).
 If you are in need of support with shopping, prescriptions or food you can call 0808 196 3646 between 8am to 8pm in order to gain support from this service.
 Organisations such as the council and community organisations can refer people into this service.

-GoodGym currently take direct referrals from the Care Navigation and Social Prescribing Service if volunteer services are needed.
+GoodGym currently take direct referrals from the Social Prescribing and Care Navigation Service if volunteer services are needed.
 See above for information about this service.

 - don't feel pressured to accept help from a stranger

 - don’t hand over money to someone you don’t know who is offering to help you